ponylang/ponylang-website/content/blog/myfirstpony-kh.md

 If you have enough of those moments, you might continue learning.
 If you don't, you walk away with your tail between your legs and go back to your old standby languages.

 Things that stuck out during my first weekend with Pony:

-* Compilation to a single, statically-linked binary
+- Compilation to a single, native binary
-    * This was __huge__.
+    - This was __huge__.
 Any language positioning itself near Go needs to have this or it's a non-starter.
+    - Apparently it requires some shared libraries, but I suspect this will get better over time.
-* Generics
+- Generics
-* Strongly-typed, generics-aware Actors (more on this in a bit)
+- Strongly-typed, generics-aware Actors (more on this in a bit)
-* Reference Capabilities
+- Reference Capabilities
-* Pattern Matching
+- Pattern Matching
-* Classes - as a **gopher** and a learner of **Rust**, I initially saw this as a negative.
+- Classes - as a **gopher** and a learner of **Rust**, I initially saw this as a negative.
 I had to struggle to keep my mind open on this.
-* Structural types (e.g. go-style interfaces)
+- Structural types (e.g. go-style interfaces)
-* Traits that can carry default implementations (like Rust or Scala traits)
+- Traits that can carry default implementations (like Rust or Scala traits)
+    - Interfaces can carry default implementations as well!
-* Partial application, anonymous functions, lambdas, etc.
+- Partial application, anonymous functions, lambdas, etc.
-* No data-races
+- No data-races

 As I mentioned, I've been learning **Rust**.
 Rust promises a lack of data races and safe memory utilization.
 It does so through the _borrow checker_, an entity I consider my arch nemesis.
 After weeks of spending my spare time in Rust, I still hate that damn thing and building _anything_ in Rust feels very high-friction.